-- Revisit your mate as a wounded child
+Revisit your mate as a wounded child

-- Resolve extreme anger feelings.
+Resolve extreme anger feelings

-Reconsider your relationship as a source of safety, satisfaction, and happiness.
+Reconsider your relationship as a source of safety, satisfaction, and happiness

 What you should be expecting?

-To conduct the Imago Relationship Therapy, couples are often taken out on weekends to some place where they can be given some activities and can have dialogues aiming to improve their communication and make them a better person.
+To conduct Imago Couples’ Therapy, couples are often taken out on weekends to some place where they can be given some activities and can have dialogues aiming to improve their communication and make them a better person.

-Once couples have attended these group sessions, if wish to, they can also attend individual sessions with the therapist as well to come out with a better solution to their issues.
+Once couples have attended these group sessions, if they wish to, they can also attend individual sessions with the therapist as well to come out with a better solution to their issues.

-These are couple sessions hence one must either be with their partner or must choose a partner who is going through similar trouble.
+These are couple sessions; hence one must either be with their partner or must choose a partner who is going through similar trouble.

-The outcome of Imago Relationship Therapy
+8 benefits of Imago Therapy

 With the Imago Relationship Therapy exercise, couples can get the below benefits:

-- Couples will resolve childhood wounds.
+Couples will resolve childhood wounds

-Communication between couples improves post the therapy.
+Communication between couples improves post-therapy

-They start valuing your partner’s need.
+They start valuing your partner’s needs

-They learn to embrace their dark sides.
+They learn to embrace their dark sides

-They learn to satisfy their own basic needs.
+They learn to satisfy their own basic needs

-They develop the strength that they believed they didn’t have previously.
+They develop the strength that they believed they didn’t have previously

-They start rediscovering their true nature.
+They start rediscovering their true nature

 There are so many benefits to Imago relationship therapy that it’s hard not to contemplate taking a couple of sessions of this.
 It can really improve a relationship even if there aren’t any pre-existing issues in the relationship.